-Individuals who have left the United States by Voluntary Departure and need an immigration officer to sign their voluntary departure form may come to the Consular Section in Tegucigalpa without an appointment (the same entrance used by visa applicants), on Monday from 1:00 p.m.
-You will be assisted in order of arrival.
+Individuals who have left the United States by Voluntary Departure and need an immigration officer to sign their voluntary departure form, must schedule an appointment by calling Tel: 2236-9320 on Monday from 9:30 am to 11:30 am.
+Service by appointment only.

 DOCUMENTS REQUIRED FOR THIS PROCESS: